Gizra/og/README.txt

 --- public vs. private posts are denoted by $node->og_public
 --- group assignments (if any) are to be found in $node->og_groups. this is an array of nids. the group names are in $node->og_groups_names.
 --- you may wish to omit the node author and time if $node->type == 'og'. also consider not showing node links for these nodes since they slightly clutter the group home page.
+--- provided in this package are two template files for the phptemplate engine.
+One stylizes group nodes and suggested above and the other stylizes all other nodes as suggested above.
+These can be starting points for your customization of look and feel of the central area of the group home page.

 TODO
 ----------------